StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 ## Open source

-The StackState Agent is open source and can be found on GitHub at: [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).
+StackState Agent V2 is open source and can be found on GitHub at: [https://github.com/StackVista/stackstate-agent](https://github.com/StackVista/stackstate-agent).

 ## Release notes

-Release notes for the StackState Agent can be found on GitHub at: [https://github.com/StackVista/stackstate-agent/blob/master/stackstate-changelog.md](https://github.com/StackVista/stackstate-agent/blob/master/stackstate-changelog.md)
+Release notes for StackState Agent V2 can be found on GitHub at: [https://github.com/StackVista/stackstate-agent/blob/master/stackstate-changelog.md](https://github.com/StackVista/stackstate-agent/blob/master/stackstate-changelog.md)

 ## See also